An Unexpected Call

 Ion, we were pretty terrible actors.
 There were moments of greatness, but mostly … ack.

-Eventually we both left Jeff’s acting class in Malibu, and not too long after that we both left acting in its entirety.
+Eventually, we both left Jeff’s acting class in Malibu, and not too long after that we both left acting in its entirety.
 We wished each other well and let each other go for many, many years.

 How I wish I had one last chance to say, “I love you.
-You knew me in a time and space that no one else did, that part of me that only you have is now beyond the veil.
+You knew me in a time and space that no one else did.
+That part of me, that only you have, is now beyond the veil.
 I hope to see you on the other side.”

 Some of Ion’s work: (If you’d like to see more of his archive you can go HERE)